 Tomás Gutiérrez Alea, known as Titón to Cubans, was a filmmaker born in Havana on December 11, 1928.
 He passed away on April 16, 1996, in his hometown.

-Alongside other artists of his time, he founded the Cuban Institute of Arts and Cinematographic Industry (ICAIC), of which he was a member of the board of directors until 1961.
-Influenced by the Italian neorealism school and his own beliefs, Titón, as he was nicknamed, believed in the role of cinema, and art in general, as tools in service of the Cuban Revolution, and saw the viewer as an active participant, a critic, rather than a mere indoctrinated consumer.
-The film *Esta Tierra Nuestra* was the first documentary made after the revolutionary victory.
-He was part of a group of producers, artists, and creators who, during the 1960s and 70s, witnessed the birth of the movement known as New Latin American Cinema, which aimed to break away from American and European film models and advocated for a unique, continental cinema that addressed Latin American reality and would create its own genres and stars.
+He co-founded the Cuban Institute of Art and Cinematographic Industry (ICAIC) alongside other artists of his time, serving as a member of the board of directors until 1961.
+Influenced by the Italian neorealism school and his personal beliefs, Titón, as he was nicknamed, believed in the role of cinema—and art in general—as instruments in service of the Cuban Revolution, seeing the audience as active participants and critics rather than mere indoctrinated consumers.
+The film *Esta Tierra Nuestra* was the first documentary made after the revolutionary triumph.
+He was part of a group of producers, artists, and creators in the 1960s and 70s who witnessed the birth of the movement known as Nuevo Cine Latinoamericano, which aimed to break away from American and European film models and advocate for a distinct continental cinema that addressed Latin American reality and fostered its own genres and stars.

 He was a founding member of the UNEAC (National Union of Writers and Artists of Cuba).

-His film Los sobrevivientes competed at the Cannes Film Festival after premiering a few months earlier in Havana.
+Her film Los sobrevivientes competed at the Cannes Film Festival after being premiered a few months earlier in Havana.

 He was the husband of the well-known Cuban actress Mirta Ibarra, who stars in some of her productions.

-In 1993, together with Juan Carlos Tabío, he directed his most international film: Fresa y Chocolate, based on the short story by Senel Paz, El lobo, el bosque y el hombre nuevo.
+In 1993, he co-directed with Juan Carlos Tabío his most internationally recognized film: Fresa y Chocolate, based on the story by Senel Paz, El lobo, el bosque y el hombre nuevo.
 Fresa y Chocolate is the only Cuban film that has received an Oscar nomination for Best Foreign Language Film (1994).
-It was also nominated for the Goyas as Best Foreign Film and won the award.
+It was also nominated for the Goya Awards as Best Foreign Film, winning the award.

 Filmography: